rajanim/selective-search/README.md

 ## Technology Stack
-Programming language : Scala
+* Programming language : Scala
+* Extended frameworks
-Extended frameworks : Apache Spark for distributed computing, Apache Solr for distributed search.
+    * Apache Spark for distributed computing
+    * Apache Solr for distributed search

 Extends Apache Spark's Machine Learning Libraries(MLLib) for implementation of Topic Based Partitioning and runs on top of Spark Cluster.
 Extends Apache Solr Information Retrieval(Search) libraries for implementation of various selective search algorithms and search cluster itself is setup on Apache SolrCloud.
 For integration between Apache Spark and Apache Solr, Spark-Solr libraries are utilized.